Pathoschild/StardewCommunityMods/releases/release 1.6.0.0/readme.txt

 Adjusts the game clock speed by a configurable amount.
-Speed up or slow down time.
+Speed up, slow down, or completely freeze time.
 Now includes all FreezeInside functionality--it is recommended not to run the two mods together.
 By cantorsdust and Syndlig with technical help from Zoryn.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------